 The Association is proposing to amend and restate our governing documents in order to clarify, simplify, strengthen, and improve them to protect property values and the quality of life on the mountain.
-Please read the letter to owners and proposed revised documents for more information.
-The Board of Directors is currently holding a series of meetings in various locations (in Wasatch and Salt Lake Counties) to answer questions and obtain owner input on proposed changes.
-Later this year, owners will be asked to approve the final version of the recommended changes.
+The Board of Directors held a series of meetings in various locations (in Wasatch and Salt Lake Counties) to answer questions and obtain owner input on proposed changes.
+After several months of receiving owner input and revision, the new CC&R document is completed.
+Soon, owners will be asked to approve the final version.

 Articles of Incorporation

 In Utah, a corporation is formed when the Division of Corporations approves the organization’s articles of incorporation for filing.
 The Articles of Incorporation must include certain information, such as the name of the organization, its purpose, address and the names of the incorporators.
 Our Articles of Incorporation also briefly address members, voting rights and the board of directors.

 An organization’s bylaws are the rules and regulations enacted by the association to provide a structure for its operation and management.
 Bylaws specify the qualifications, rights, and liabilities of membership, and the powers and duties of the Board.
 They differ from the Articles of Incorporation in that the Articles only state the basic organizational outline, while the bylaws specify details regarding meetings, elections, types and duties of board members and officers, assessments and other routine conduct.
 The Bylaws are, in effect a contract among the organization’s members, and must be formally adopted and/or amended.